 Can counselling help me with the experience of trauma

-Yes, absolutely, counselling can help you with your experience of post-traumatic stress.
+Yes, absolutely, counselling for post-traumatic stress can help you with your experience of traumatic events in your life.

-Trauma counselling is a calming and gentle process that can help you deal with your trauma, more specifically, by helping you to:
+Trauma counselling for post-traumatic stress is a calming and gentle process that can help you deal with your trauma.
+Specifically by helping you to:

 – understand what happened and more importantly, how you were impacted by it